top of page

 You may question your own judgment at first.

 These challenges are normal.
-With patience and practice, your internal locus will grow stronger.
+With patience and practice, your internal focus will grow stronger.

-Your internal locus of evaluation is a powerful tool for personal growth.
+Your internal focus is a powerful tool for personal growth.
 It helps you live with confidence, make meaningful choices, and build a life true to yourself.
 Start small by noticing when you seek external approval and gently shift your focus inward.
 Reflect on your values, trust your feelings, and celebrate your unique path.